 A. Yes.
-Because all chapters operate under National AACN's Federal Tax ID #, AACN must report the cumulative total paid to all individuals, by all chapters, on one form.
-This information is gathered from the individual Non-Employee Compensation Forms submitted by each chapter.
+Because all chapters operate under National AACN's federal tax ID number, AACN must report the cumulative total paid to all individuals, by all chapters, on one form.
+This information is gathered from the individual Non-Employee Compensation forms submitted by each chapter.

 Q. It is the end of the year and in reviewing my chapter's records, we have paid individuals for honorariums, but never recorded their tax ID # and address and now have no way of contacting them.
 What should we do?

-A. Even if your chapter did not obtain any of this information please include at least the individual's name and the amount that you paid them on the Non-Employee Compensation Form.
+A. Even if your chapter did not obtain any of this information, please include at least the individual's name and the amount that you paid them on the Non-Employee Compensation Form.
 Since many of these individuals will speak at several chapter programs, chances are we have the required information from another chapter or it is currently in our system.
 However, you should not assume that is the case.
 To avoid the headache and frustration of trying to get this information at year-end, please make a point to request this information from the individual prior to paying them any honorarium.
-This is done by having that individual complete an IRS W-9 Form.
-Click on the following link to obtain the W-9 form: http://www.irs.gov/pub/irs-pdf/fw9.pdf or search "IRS W-9 Form" in your computer Web browser.
+This is done by having that individual complete the W9-Speaker Form, which is located in the Chapter Resource Library, under the header of Chapter Finances.